 ASK ME ABOUT: urban forestry and tree protection, preventing bird-window collisions, reducing pesticide use, enhancing/protecting urban habitats, and advocating for cities where people and birds thrive.

-Glenn (he/him) comes to Birds Connect Seattle with significant experience within conservation and the Audubon network.
-In addition to past service on the Audubon Washington Board of Directors and several projects with the National Audubon Society, Glenn has been a volunteer on our Equity & Justice Committee and was a part of the Equity Project Task Force, which completed a comprehensive audit of our organization’s internal and external practices around diversity, equity, and inclusion.
-Many also know Glenn as a longtime journalist and founder of The Trail Posse (trailposse.com), which explores the intersection of race and the outdoors.
+Glenn (he/him) comes to Seattle Audubon with significant experience within the Audubon network.
+In addition to past service on the Audubon Washington Board of Directors and several projects with the National Audubon Society, Glenn has been a volunteer on our Equity & Justice Committee and was a part of the Equity Project Task Force, which recently completed a comprehensive audit of Seattle Audubon’s internal and external practices around diversity, equity, and inclusion.
+Many also know Glenn as the founder of The Trail Posse (trailposse.com), which explores the intersection of race and the outdoors.
 A national-award-winning writer, photographer, and web publisher, he is a founding member of the Next 100 Coalition, a national alliance of organizations of color advocating for equal access to public lands, and the Outdoor CEO Diversity Pledge, which holds the outdoor industry and conservation organizations accountable for diversity.
 He also has served on several non-Audubon boards as well as the Washington Governor’s advisory committee on outdoor recreation, the advisory committee for the Japanese American Remembrance Trail, and the Asian American Pacific Islander Heritage Task Force.

 ASK ME ABOUT: Diversity, Equity, Inclusion, and Communications strategy

 Carol’s passion for nonprofit work began as a student at Western Washington University where she studied Psychology, Biology, and Spanish.
-She has worked in fundraising and event management at various Seattle and international organizations focused on conservation, social services, and education and joined our organization in 2020.
+She has worked in fundraising and event management at various Seattle and international organizations focused on conservation, social services, and education and joined Seattle Audubon in 2020.
 A one-time backyard chicken owner, Carol is looking forward to expanding her bird knowledge beyond the Rhode Island Red.
-She frequents PNW trails and mountains and enjoys learning more about the birds she encounters.
-In addition to perfecting her hummingbird feeder recipe, she also is cooking her way through the New York Times Cooking app, and is always planning her next camping trip.
+She frequents PNW trails and mountains and can’t wait to learn more about the birds she encounters there, and in her own backyard.
+In addition to perfecting her hummingbird feeder recipe, she also is cooking her way through the New York Times Cooking app, and is always planning her next international trip.

-ASK ME ABOUT: Including Birds Connect Seattle in your will or estate plans, in-kind donations (vehicles, stock, optics), contributing to a future issue of EarthCare Northwest, sponsorship, general donation questions
+ASK ME ABOUT: Including Seattle Audubon in your will or estate plans, in-kind donations (vehicles, stock, optics), contributing to a future issue of EarthCare Northwest, sponsorship, general donation questions

 (206) 523-8243 x116